|

 provides

-printer drivers for all active Windows platforms (W2K and XP), Linux
+printer drivers for all active Windows platforms, Linux

 and